Click + below for guidance Contact information

-School Counseling with VISION
+Guidance with VISION

 Services for our Students

-Academic Counseling – We help high school students gain the knowledge and skills necessary to become successful students and good citizens.
+Academic Advisement – We help high school students gain the knowledge and skills necessary to become successful students and good citizens.
 The services that we provide along with that of the teachers, staff and administrators of Nease High School encourage our students to demonstrate personal and academic growth.
 We provide students with the tools to make appropriate educational and career decisions.

 - We help create a safe school environment where students can learn.